csdongxian/csdongxian.github.io/_news/announcement_2.md

 inline: true
 ---

-I join the Sugiyama-Yokoya-Ishida Lab to be a Project Researcher at the University of Tokyo.
+I became a Postdoctoral Researcher at UTokyo.